Eco-cities: Origins

 In the first half of the 19th century, the Garden City of Ebenezer Howard, the urbanistic thought of Frank Lloyd Wright and Le Corbusier laid the foundations for a radical change of paradigm and a comprehensive transformation in the urban planning canon.

 During the post-war era, there was the spread of modernist tower blocks to satisfy the needs of urban slums.

 Initial ideas behind the eco-cities can be traced back to 1975 with the formation of a non-profit organization called Urban Ecology.
-Founded by a group of visionary architects and activists including Richard Register in Berkeley, California, the organization worked at the intersection of urban planning, ecology, and public participation to help formulate design concepts centered around building environmentally healthier cities.
+Founded by a group of architects and activists including Richard Register in Berkeley, California, the organization worked at the intersection of urban planning, ecology, and public participation to help formulate design concepts centered around building environmentally healthier cities.
 Some of their efforts included initiating movements to plant trees along the main streets, promoting the construction of solar greenhouses, developing environment-friendly policies by working with the Berkeley city planning division and encouraging public transportation.
-Building on these strategies, Richard Register later coined the term 'ecocity' in his 1987 book titled "Ecocity Berkeley: Building Cities for a Healthy Future" describing it as a city where human beings live in harmony with nature and therefore greatly reducing their ecological footprint.
-Urban Ecology began publishing articles focused on similar complex urban issues that elevated the movement further with the creation of their magazine, 'Urban Ecology' in 1987.
-For two decades, they also publish two newsletters, 'The Sustainable Activist' and 'The Urban Ecologist' to pursue their vision.
+In 1987, Register published the book in which the term eco-city first appeared, Ecocity Berkeley.
+The book advocated for "rebuilding cities in balance with nature".

+During the latter half of the 20th century, concepts surrounding environmentally friendly or nature-conscious communities expanded in scope, coinciding with a deeper understanding of ecological complexities.
+Recognizing the far-reaching consequences of ecosystem dynamics, pollution, and natural resource depletion, it became clear that a city's ecological footprint must be managed not only at the local level but also regionally and globally.
+An example of this is Wolman's urban metabolism model, which established a comprehensive accounting system for all materials and resources required by a city.
+McHarg, on the other hand, emphasized the necessity of city planning that aligns with the ecological and environmental conditions specific to each site.

-In the 1990s, there we two important events that began the initiative for eco-city developments.
+In the 1990s, there were two important events that began the initiative for eco-city developments.
 The first event involved the publication of the Brundtland Report.
 The Brundtland Report presented the idea of sustainable development.
 The second event occurred in 1992 at the United Nations Earth Summit.
 The members at the summit created a plan to apply sustainable development to our cities.
-The Eco-city's that were developed during this time period incorporated the concept of sustainable development.
+The Eco-cities that were developed during this time period incorporated the concept of sustainable development.
 However, a majority of the developments were created to provide a vision of an eco-city.
-Eco-cities have now become a popular way to create sustainable new urban development.

-International Ecocity Conference Series aka Ecocity World Summit
+In his 2002 book Ecocities: Building Cities in Balance with Nature, Register re-defined his concept of the eco-city as a means to address climate change, characterizing the eco-city as "an urban environmental system in which input (of resources) and output (of waste) are minimized."

+Eco-Cities in China have received strong support from the government since the early 2000s as a policy to confront the nation's challenges with rapid urbanization and climate change.
+China now boasts the world's largest eco-city development program, with hundreds of eco-city projects currently in development.